History Through Hollywood: 2nd Edition

 Thankfully, that was just a movie dream, but other characters look to the skies in more sensible ways.

-For example, Esther Williams flies home after her disastrous wedding in Bathing Beauty (1944), Joel McCrea opts for a plane when he chases after his wife (who took a train) in The Palm Beach Story (1942), and Van Johnson takes to the air to reach Mexico City in Easy to Wed (1946).
-A few years later, Johnson and Williams flew from Florida to New York and back again in Easy to Love (1953).
+For example, Esther Williams flies home after her disastrous wedding in Bathing Beauty (1944), Joel McCrea opts for a plane when he chases after his wife (who took a train) in The Palm Beach Story (1942), and Oscar Levant and Jack Carson accidentally fly to Rio in Romance on the High Seas (1948).
+Van Johnson takes to the air to reach Mexico City in Easy to Wed (1946), and a few years later, Johnson and Williams flew from Florida to New York and back again in Easy to Love (1953).

 Of course there are numerous films with airplanes if you include war movies, but commercial air travel is scarce until the 1950s and 1960s.
 Then the focus shifts from occasional flights in films to movies about pilots or “airline hostesses,” like Three Guys Named Mike (1951) and Boeing Boeing (1965).